 In April 2014 I was elected President of European SPES Institute in Leuven, Belgium.
 The Institute is joint venture of almost 100 scholars and practitioners from 26 countries.
 It is our belief at the European SPES Institute that spiritually motivated actors who define success in multidimensional and holistic terms may serve the common good of nature, future generations and society.

 I spent the Fall semester at Concordia University in Montreal.
-I was guest of Paul Shrivastava and Visiting Scholar at the David O’Brien Center for Sustainable Enterprise.
-Paul is world-renown scholar in corporate sustainability and a leader of sustainability science.
+I was Visiting Scholar at the David O’Brien Center for Sustainable Enterprise.
+I collaborated with Paul Shrivastava, world-renown scholar in corporate sustainability and a leader of sustainability science.
 We worked on several projects and wrote joint papers on the role of beauty and aesthetics in sustainability transformation of organizations and on place-based approach to sustainable enterprises.
 The later paper was presented at the Karl Polanyi International Conference at Concordia University in November, 2014.

 Montreal